UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ## Update Publication Information

 !!! info
-    To update the information of a publication, the user has to be in the ``Publication View`` which can be reached by clicking on a publication in the ``Publication List View``.
+    To update the information of a publication, the user has to be in the ``Publication Object View`` which can be reached by clicking on a publication in the ``Publication List View``.

 Updating basic information is done in the ``General Tab`` of the ``Publication View``.
 To do that, the user has to simply use the ``Input fields``, ``Check-Boxes`` or ``Selection drop-downs`` to add new values or adjust existing ones.